mmazzarolo/which-one/README.md

 ## Acknowledgments & Disclaimers

 Like a few other projects I published in the past, Which One is not intended to be a serious "game", it's just the result of playing around with new technologies.
-I'm releasing it as OS because I believe it might be helpful to someone.
+This also means that, since I didn't test it thoroughly, it might break easily on specific browser or devices.
+That said, I'm releasing it as Open Source, so if you have any question/issue feel free to use the GitHub for sending PRs or starting issue discussions!

 All the images and icons used in the project are available on [FlatIcon](https://www.flaticon.com/).